Home / All Documents / Apply For Driving Licence After Ban Online (D27 Form, High-Risk Offenders)

 Photo needed?YesYes

-Gotcha:Don’t use if revoked under New Drivers ActDon’t use if banned > 56 days
+GotchaDo not use if revoked under New Drivers ActDo not use if banned over 56 days

 What To Do If You Are A New Driver Or Provisional Licence Holder After A Ban

 You cannot use the D27 form.
-If you do, it will be rejected.
-You must use the D1 form to apply for a provisional licence.
+If you try, it gets rejected, and you lose another 2 to 3 weeks.
+You must use the D1 to apply for a provisional licence, then later use it again to apply for your full licence after passing your tests.

 The New Driver “Reset” Flowchart